fly-apps/6pn-demo-chat/README.md

 # 6pn-demo-chat

-A chat server which uses Fly 6PN networking to connect to a NATS cluster enabling global chat.
+A chat server that uses Fly 6PN networking to connect to a NATS cluster enabling global chat.

 <!---- cut here --->